mmc-research-group/tanaka_ml_defect_COMMAT/README.md

 #### 2.1 train_*class.py
 Training of U-net.
 #### 2.2 predict_*.py
 Semantic segmentation of the frames not used for training.
+Trained model that reproduces the result of the paper is in the folder of "trained_model".